SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

     htar -cvf run01.tar run01
     ```

-Xfer jobs specifying "-N nodes" will be rejected at submission
+Xfer jobs specifying `-N nodes` will be rejected at submission
 time.
-Also "-C haswell" is not needed since the job does not run on
+Also `-C haswell` is not needed since the job does not run on
 compute nodes.
 By default, xfer jobs get ~2GB of memory allocated.
 If
 you're archiving larger files, you'll need to request more memory.
 You
-can do this by adding "#SBATCH --mem=XGB" to the above script (5 - 10
+can do this by adding `#SBATCH --mem=XGB` to the above script (5 - 10
 GB is a good starting point for large files).

-To monitor your xfer jobs, please use the "squeue -M escori" command,
+To monitor your xfer jobs, please use the `squeue -M escori` command,
-or "scontrol -M escori show job job_id".
+or `scontrol -M escori show job job_id`.

 ## Variable-time jobs

-The variable-time jobs are for the users who wish to get a better
+Variable-time jobs are for the users who wish to get a better
 queue turnaround or need to run long running jobs, including jobs
 longer than 48 hours, the max wall-clock time allowed on Cori and
 Edison.

-The variable-time jobs are the jobs submitted with the minimum
+Variable-time jobs are submitted with minimum and maximum time limits.
-and maximum time limits.
-Jobs specifying the minimum time can start
+Jobs specifying a minimum time can start execution earlier than
-execution earlier than otherwise with a time limit anywhere between
+otherwise with a time limit anywhere between the minimum and maximum
-the minimum and maximum time limits.
-The pre-terminated jobs are
+time limits.
+Pre-terminated jobs are automatically requeued to
-automatically requeued to resume from where the previous executions
+resume from where the previous executions left off, until the
-left off, until the cumulative execution time reaches the requested
+cumulative execution time reaches the requested maximum time limit or
-maximum time limit or the job completes before the requested time
+the job completes before the requested time limit.
+Variable-time
-limit.
-The variable-time jobs enable users to run jobs with any
-length, e.g., one week or even longer.
-Note that to use the
+jobs enable users to run jobs with any length, e.g., one week or even
+longer.

+!!! note
-variable-time jobs applications are required to be able to
+	Variable-time jobs applications are required to be able to
 	checkpoint/restart by themselves.

-In the following example, the --comment option is used to request the
+In the following example, the `--comment` option is used to request
-user desired maximum time limit, which could be longer than maximum
+the user desired maximum time limit, which could be longer than
-time limit allowed by the batch system.
-In addition to the time limit
+maximum time limit allowed by the batch system.
+In addition to the
-(--time option), the --time-min option is used to request the minimum
+time limit (`--time` option), the `--time-min` option is used to
-amount of time the job should run.
-The variable ckpt_overhead is used
+request the minimum amount of time the job should run.
+The variable
-to specify the amount of time (in seconds) needed for
+ckpt_overhead is used to specify the amount of time (in seconds)
-checkpointing.
-The --signal=B:USR1@<sig-time> option is used to send
+needed for checkpointing.
+The `--signal=B:USR1@<sig-time>` option is
-signal USR1 to the job within sig-time seconds of its end time to
+used to send signal `USR1` to the job within sig-time seconds of its
-terminate the job after checkpointing.
-The sig-time should match the
+end time to terminate the job after checkpointing.
+The sig-time should
-checkpoint overhead time, ckpt_overhead.
-The ata module defines the
+match the checkpoint overhead time, ckpt_overhead.
+The ata module
-bash functions used in the scripti, and users may need to modify the
+defines the bash functions used in the scripti, and users may need to
-scripts (get a copy) for their use.
+modify the scripts (get a copy) for their use.

 ??? example "Edison"
     ```bash